After escaping a terrorist-besieged Iraqi town with his family, 2-year-old Hasan was wounded when a suicide bomb went off near a mosque.

 We need immediate help for Amerli.
 We need the U.S. to support Iraqi Turkmen in getting autonomy in their places and international protection, as they are exposed to genocides every few years by extremists.

-Meanwhile, al-Bayati said, 2-year-old Hassan continues to receive medical treatment at Faruq Hospital in the Sulaymaniyah province of Iraqi Kurdistan.
+Meanwhile, al-Bayati said, 2-year-old Hasan continues to receive medical treatment at Faruq Hospital in the Sulaymaniyah province of Iraqi Kurdistan.

-While Hassan recovers, however, his hometown remains a target of the Islamic State’s advance.
+While Hasan recovers, however, his hometown remains a target of the Islamic State’s advance.

 This report has been modified to reflect that Hasan’s mother survived the bombings and to correct the spelling of Hasan’s name.